HIV Insurance in Thailand

 There are a few precautions you can take to reduce your risk of contracting HIV in Thailand.
 Consider the following:

-• Consider pre-exposure prophylaxis (PrEP).
-PrEP is an HIV prevention medication for people who are or might be at risk of contracting it.
+- Consider pre-exposure prophylaxis (PrEP): PrEP is an HIV prevention medication for people who are or might be at risk of contracting it.
+For more information, you may also read up on PrEP in Thailand: the cost and where to buy it.

-• Be careful with injections.
-Injecting drugs/ medical injections through non-sterile equipment also increases the risk of contracting HIV.
+- Be careful with injections: Injecting drugs or medical injections through non-sterile equipment also increases the risk of contracting HIV.

 While you can’t always predict what will happen, knowing the risks and ways to reduce the chances of contracting HIV is a good start.
 And while caring for your own health is the top priority, our team at Pacific Prime Thailand can help simplify health insurance and medical matters for you.